 If we or our manufacturers or other third-party contractors fail to comply with applicable federal, state or foreign laws or regulations, we could be subject to regulatory actions, which could affect our ability to develop, market and sell our current product candidates or any future product candidates under development successfully and could harm our reputation and lead to reduced acceptance or non-acceptance of our proposed product candidates by the market.
 Even technical recommendations or evidence by the FDA through letters, site visits, and overall recommendations to academia or biotechnology companies may make the manufacturing of a clinical product extremely labor intensive or expensive, making the product candidate no longer viable to manufacture in a cost-efficient manner.
 The mode of administration may make the product candidate not commercially viable.
 The required testing of the product candidate may make that candidate no longer commercially viable.
-The conduct of clinical trials may be critiqued by the FDA, or a clinical trial site's institutional review board or institutional biosafety committee, which may delay or make impossible clinical testing of a product candidate.
-The institutional review board for a clinical trial may stop a trial or deem a product candidate unsafe to continue testing.
+The conduct of clinical trials may be critiqued by the FDA, or a clinical trial site's institutional review board for a clinical trial may stop a trial or deem a product candidate unsafe to continue testing.
 This may have a material adverse effect on the value of the product candidate and our business prospects.